Prerequisite: internet, a little patience and some savviness.

 The most common and least expensive (by far) is flat sharing.
 So between agencies, online ads or even Facebook, you have plenty of choice.
 You can do it in advance, but know that 1 month is enough, or even when you get here, to find the right set up, it’s doable.

 There are many sites that let you easily find housing, for all price ranges and locations in London.
 Spareroom is the best known, offering many ads and it is free to use.
 The only problem is that the free side has its limits and you will only have access to the ads one week after their publication.
 With that said, it doesn’t matter too much, but there is an option called “Early Bird Access”, which makes it possible to be able to contact the advertisers as soon as the ad is posted.
 So the best rooms are likely to be taken before you have been given access to them.
 For information, a 1 week subscription costs £10.99.
-Of course, don’t stop at the first site, Rightmove, Zoopla or even Gumtree are other options that will give you an idea of the market.
+Of course, don’t stop at the first site, Rightmove, Zoopla or even Gumtree and the Houseshop are other options that will give you an idea of the market.

 Beware of scammers, try to request as much information, pictures and arrange a viewing if possible before giving any money.